alleyinteractive/mantle/docs/testing/transition.md

 [[toc]]

-The Mantle Test Framework can be used outside of projects that started as a Mantle project such as normal WordPress sites, themes, and plugins.
-The framework can be added and loaded to your existing theme's unit test.
+The Mantle Test Framework can be used outside of projects that started as a Mantle project, such as normal WordPress sites, themes, and plugins.
+The framework can be added and loaded to your existing project's unit test.

 ## Getting Started